GaryChengld/LearningAWS/AWS-Certified-Developer.md

 * You can config DynamoDB to use Parallel scans instead by logically dividing a table or index into segments and scanning each segment in parallel.
 * Best to avoid parallel scans if your table or index is already incurring heavy read / write activity from other applications.

+#### DynamoDB provisioned throughput
+* Provisioned throughput is measured in Capacity Units
+* When you create a new provisioned table in Amazon DynamoDB, you must specify its provisioned throughput capacity.
+* Read Capacity Units - A read capacity unit represents one strongly consistent read per second, or two eventually consistent reads per second, for an item up to 4 KB in size.
+* Write Capacity Units - A write capacity unit represents one write per second, for an item up to 1 KB in size.

+#### DynamoDB on-demand capacity option
+* Charges apply for Reading, Writing and Storing Data
+* With on-demand, you don't need to specify your requirements
+* DynamoDB instantly scales up and down based on the activity of your application.
+* Great for unpredictab;e workloads
+* Ypu want to pay for only what you use (pay per requesst).

+#### DynamoDB Accellorator (DAX)

+* Amazon DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache for Amazon DynamoDB that delivers up to a 10 times performance improvement—from milliseconds to microseconds—even at millions of requests per second.
+* Improves response times for Eventually Consistent reads only
+* Idealfor Read-heavy and bursty workloads

+How does it work?
+* DAX is a write-through caching service - this means data is written to the cache as well as the back and store at the same time.
+* Allows you point your DynamoDB API calls at the DAX cluster
+* If the item you are querying is in the cache(cache hit), DAX returns the result to the application
+* If the item is not available(Cache miss) then DAX performs an Ecentually Consistemt GetItem operation against DynamoDB
+* Retrieval of data from DAX reduces the read load on DynamoDB
+* May be able to reduce provisioned Read capacity.

+Not Suitable for
+* Caters for Eventually Consistent reads only - so not suitable for applications that require strongly consistent reads
+* Write intensive applications
+* Application that do not perform many read operations
+* Applications that do not require microsecond response times